Saporous/Arduino_Modules/README.md

 ## Arduino-PID-Library
 A library created by Brett Beauregard <br3ttb@gmail.com> brettbeauregard.com that implements PID using A0 to control A3.

+## Digital humidity temperature sensor
+An implementation of the DHT11 module that sends read humidity and temperature via serial.

 ## HC-16 LiquidCrystal_I2C For Arduino 1602LCD Display
 A basic implementation of the SainSmart HC-16 breakout board.
 It uses I2C